wells-wood-research/drMD/README.md

 This example will add the following restraints:
 - Position restraints to the protein atoms with a force constant of 1000 kJ/mol
 - A 3 Angstrom distance restraint between the CA atoms of residues 1 and 2 of the protein, with a force constant of 1000 kJ/mol

+For a detailed explaination of how to select chains, residues, and atoms for restraints, see the [drMD Selection syntax](#drmd-selection-syntax) section.

+### Post-simulation processing
+After all of your simulations have been run, drMD contains some simple utilities for organising your output files and deleting any unwanted files.

+If you want to do any post-processing, you will need to provide the following parameter in your config file:
+- **postSimulationInfo**: *(dict)* This is a dictionary containing the parameters for the post-simulation processing

+If you wish to collect PDB files that represent the last frame of each simulation, you may include the following parameter in **postSimulationInfo**:
+- **endpointInfo**: *(dict)* This is a dictionary containing the parameters the following parameters:

+  - **stepNames**: *(list)* This is a list of strings containing the names of the steps in the simulation, these should match the stepNames that you have used in your simulationInfo dictionary (described above).
+Endpoint PDB files will be gathered for these steps

+  - **removeAtoms**: *(list)* This is a list of dictionaries containing the selections of atoms to be removed from the PDB files.
+The format for these selections is the same as that used for the restraints, metadynamics, etc. (described above)

+Molecular Dyamics simulations can generate very large output files that can become rather unweildy and difficulat to anaylse.
+One way to quickly see the most important parts of your simulation is to perform clustering on your simulation trajectories.
+To do this with drMD, include the following parameter in your config file:

+- **clusterInfo**: *(dict)* This is a dictionary containing the parameters following parameters:

+  - **stepNames**: *(list)* This is a list of strings containing the names of the steps in the simulation, these should match the stepNames that you have used in your simulationInfo dictionary (described above).
+Clustering will be performed on trajectories of these steps
+  - **nClusters**: *(int)* This is the number of clusters PDB files that will be generated
+  - **clusterBy**: *(list)* This is a list of selections of atoms (described above) to cluster on.

+> :medical_symbol:
+> By selecting only the parts of our system that you are interested in with the clusterBy parameter, you can generated cluster
+> PDB files where these atoms are most separated by RMSD.

+- **collateVitalsReports**: *(bool)* If True, will collate vitals reports from the trajectories generated by the MD simulations

 ### drMD Selection syntax